phippsytech/monologsnag/README.md

 composer require phippsytech/monologsnag
 ```

-## Usage
+## Initialising MonoLogSnag

-To use MonoLogSnag in your PHP code:
+To use MonoLogSnag with Monolog you need to initialise it like this:

 ```php
 use Monolog\Logger;